-As of the date of this annual report, the final dividend for the financial year ended 31 December 2022 paid by the Company was approximately RMB130,816,000 (2021: nil).

-The Board proposed the payment of a final cash dividend of RMB0.04 (tax included) (2022: 0.04 (tax included)) per Share to all Shareholders for 2023.
+As of the date of this annual report, the final dividend for the financial year ended 31 December 2023 paid by the Company was approximately RMB130,816,000 (2022: RMB130,816,000).
+The Board proposed the payment of a final cash dividend of RMB0.04 (tax included) (2023: RMB0.04 (tax included)) per Share to all Shareholders for 2024.

-The cash dividend for Shareholders of domestic Shares will be distributed and paid in RMB and the cash dividend for H Shareholders will be declared in RMB and paid in Hong Kong dollars (at the average exchange rate of the medium rate of converting RMB into Hong Kong dollars as quoted by the People's Bank of China for five business days immediately prior to 3 June 2024).
+The cash dividend for Shareholders of domestic Shares will be distributed and paid in RMB and the cash dividend for H Shareholders will be declared in RMB and paid in Hong Kong dollars (at the average exchange rate of the medium rate of converting RMB into Hong Kong dollars as quoted by the People's Bank of China for five business days immediately prior to 2 June 2025).

-The proposed distributions are subject to the approval by the Shareholders at the 2023 AGM to be held on 3 June 2024.
+The proposed distributions are subject to the approval by the Shareholders at the 2024 AGM to be held on 2 June 2025.